microsoft/azuredevopslabs/labs/java/readme.md

 ## Provisioning the Project using VSTSDemoGenerator

-You can use [Visual Studio Team Services Demo Generator](https://vstsdemogenerator.azurewebsites.net/?Name=MyShuttle-Java) to provision a project with pre-defined data on to your VSTS account to follow the hands-on-labs.
+You can use [Visual Studio Team Services Demo Generator](https://vstsdemogenerator.azurewebsites.net) to provision a project with pre-defined data on to your VSTS account to follow the hands-on-labs.
+Choose **MyShuttle2** template from the dropdown.

 ## Hands on Labs